-The market segment for cross-sector components groups technology lines together that help companies in any industry to save energy in what can be referred to as auxiliary production processes.
+The market segment for cross-sector components groups together technology lines that help companies in any industry to save energy in what can be referred to as auxiliary production processes.
 Electric drive systems, compressors, compressed air and vacuum technology, pump systems, process control instrumentation, ventilators, heat exchangers and measurement and control instrumentation all belong to this segment.